ashfurrow/blog/source/blog/2016-02-26-empathetic-civilization.html.markdown

 <!-- more -->

 So what's up?
 Well, [they](https://www.sciencedaily.com/releases/2016/02/160211141337.htm) divided some 10th-grade students into three groups, who read three different different descriptions of Curie, Einstein, and Faraday.
 The first group _only_ read about the scientists' accomplishments; the second group read about the scientists' personal struggles against sexism, classism, and Nazis; and the third group read about the scientists' _intellectual_ struggles of how difficult it was to accomplish their respective achievements.
+In other words, the second two groups were shown how similar the scientists were to themselves – they were shown to _empathize_ with the scientists.

 Then they measures the students' science grades.